Healthy Italian Cooking at Home

 Created on the South Side of Chicago in the Italian neighborhoods around the now defunct Stockyards, the classic Chicago Italian Beef Sandwich is a unique, drippy, messy variation on the French Dip Sandwich.
 It is available in hundreds of places around the city but rarely found outside of Chicago.
 The exact origin is unknown, but the sandwich was probably created by Italian immigrants in the early 1900s as they rose from poverty and were able to afford beef for roasting.

 No one knows for sure who invented the sandwich, but the recipe was popularized by Pasquale Scala, a South Side butcher and sausage maker.
 During the Depression food was scarce and Scala’s thinly sliced roast beef on a bun with gravy and fried peppers took off.
-Today, beef sandwiches are a staple at Italian weddings, funerals, parties, political fundraisers, and luncheons and Scala’s Original still supplies hundreds of restaurants and Italian Beef Stands with the raw ingredients.
+Today, beef sandwiches are a staple at Italian weddings, funerals, parties, political fundraisers and luncheons and Scala’s Original still supplies hundreds of restaurants and Italian Beef Stands with the raw ingredients.

 Italian Beef is made by slowly roasting lean beef in a pan filled with seasoned beef-based stock.
 Some folks call it gravy, but in most Chicago Italian households gravy is a term reserved for tomato sauces.
 Others call it au jus or “juice” for short.
-Then it is sliced paper-thin, soaked in the juice for a few minutes, and layered generously, dripping wet, onto sections of Italian bread loaves, sliced lengthwise.
-According to Allen Kelson, former restaurant critic for Chicago Magazine, and now a restaurant consultant, it is important that the bread has “wet strength”.
+Then it is sliced paper-thin, soaked in the juice for a few minutes and layered generously, dripping wet, onto sections of Italian bread loaves, sliced lengthwise.
+According to Allen Kelson, former restaurant critic for Chicago Magazine and now a restaurant consultant, it is important that the bread has “wet strength”.
 The meat is topped with sautéed green bell pepper slices, Pepperoncini and Giardiniera, which is usually a spicy hot blend of chopped Serrano peppers, carrots, cauliflower florets, celery, olives, herbs, salt & pepper, packed in oil and vinegar.
 Finally juice is spooned over the toppings, making the bread wet and chewy.

 12 servings